top of page

 • Warranty and Insurance: Our services provide warranties.
 If any issues arise post-installation, we can address them promptly.
 Additionally, we carry our insurance, providing coverage in case of any accidental damage during the installation.
 Something you don't want to cover under your own risk.

-• Customization: Professionals can assess your specific needs and customize the installation accordingly.
-This ensures that the storm panels are fitted to your home or building correctly, providing optimal protection and fit the building code standards and regulations.
+• Customization: Our professionals can assess your specific needs and customize the installation accordingly.
+This ensures that the storm panels are fitted to your home/building openings correctly, providing optimal protection and fit the building code standards and regulations.

 • Time and Convenience: In general, hiring a company saves you the time and hassle of sourcing materials, figuring out the installation process, and dealing with any unforeseen challenges.
 It provides a hassle-free solution for storm protection.

 • Skill Set: DIY installation demands a basic understanding of construction and carpentry skills.
-You should be comfortable using tools and following precise measurements and dimensions to ensure a proper fit.
+You should be comfortable using tools and following precise measurements and dimensions to ensure a secure fit.
+Remember, not all walls are made of the same material.
+Look for the correct anchors and follow he DBPR Installation instructions.

 • Learning Curve: If you haven't installed storm panels before, there will be a learning curve.
-You'll need to educate yourself on the installation process, best practices, and potential challenges that may arise.
+You'll need to educate yourself on the installation process, best practices, and potential challenges that may arise for custom needs.

 • Tool and Material Acquisition: You'll need to acquire the necessary tools and materials for the installation, which may involve additional costs and time spent researching the right products for your specific needs.